Newly Diagnosed Diabetes - 4 Next StepsBy Sarah S – Jenny Craig

 Type 2 diabetes can’t be cured, but it can be controlled.
 If you are a newly diagnosed diabetes patient, it might be time to adjust your daily diet.
 Going forward, your diet will be one of the most important ways to help you control your blood glucose.
 The American Diabetes Association "Create Your Plate" program is a great place to start; this will teach you one of the ways to plan meals for optimal blood sugar balance.2

-Jenny Craig also created a specific diabetic nutrition and weight loss plan especially for those with type 2 diabetes.
+Jenny Craig also created a specific diabetic weight loss plan especially for those with type 2 diabetes.
 The program provides convenient, pre-planned menus, educational materials, behavioral strategies and the support of a one-on-one consultant to help you achieve your weight loss and diabetes management goals.

 4. Get Moving